 October 9, 2007 (Tuesday): The .pdf files I found on the Internet were low quality.
 Needed to get a copy of the original.
 So I went to public library and photocopied the complete Sam's Photofact Set (462-19).
 Cost to make copies was $.20 per page.
 The Sam's Photofact Set for the Hallicrafters S-40 was seven pages, so it cost $1.40.
 Now, I was able to read the schematic.
 But, was it the correct schematic for my radio?
 Read further to find out.

 October 22, 2007 (Monday): Removed the original Hallicrafters Factory Warranty seal from the bottom of the cabinet and extracted the radio chassis.
 The three warranty card rivets (originally, there were four) were removed with a thin putty knife.
 The chassis and faceplate slides out the front of the cabinet, which is a real nice design feature.
 After studying the schematic, I grabbed some replacement parts (capacitors and power resistors) at Radio Daze.

-Before the capacitor replacement began in earnest.Determined that the "smoking" component was R54, a 1.5k Ω, 10 watt power "plate dropping" resistor.
+Photo 2.
+Under the Hallicrafters S-40 (before capacitor replacement began)Determined that the "smoking" component was R54, a 1.5k Ω, 10 watt power "plate dropping" resistor.
 Turned the power on, and it began to smoke after about 20 seconds.
 Suspect that one (or more) of the capacitors along the high voltage (B+) line is shorted to ground, causing all the high voltage (B+) current to overheat the resistor.
 I plan to change the resistor and all suspect capacitors.
 The schematic and parts list indicate that R54 should be a 1k Ω, 10 watt resistor.
 Will replace it with the correct value.

 October 23, 2007 (Tuesday):